A month ago, I got the opportunity to test out another model of Under Armour’s running shoes from the HOVR™ series; the UA HOVR™ Sonic 2.

 Overall, I was very impressed with Under Armour’s HOVR™ Sonic 2.
 My feet are very particular in the type of runner they need and surprisingly, the Sonic 2’s didn’t KILL my feet.
 As I mentioned above, I’m used to shoes with very little cushioning to accommodate my flat feet that have the tendency to overpronate.
 I only tested the runners indoors with a 5-mile/8 kilometer distance so I’m not sure how the shoes would fare for longer distances.
 I would recommend these shoes for a runner with a neural stride that prefers a higher stack height and a more cushioning/plush feel when running.
 The Sonic 2 has good impact protection, but personally, I prefer my feet to feel a bit closer to the ground.

 If you’re interested in grabbing a pair, you can follow the links below –

-Follow this link for 25% off Sonic 2’s + free shipping on underarmour.com (US-Only).
+Follow this link to shop Sonic 2’s on underarmour.com.

 Here’s the link to shop the Sonic 2’s on underarmour.ca.